BonsaiDen/JavaScript-Garden/doc/forinloop.md

 The above code results in both `bar` and `moo` being printed out.

-### Using `hasOwnProperty` for Filtering
+### Using `hasOwnProperty` for filtering

-    for(var i in foo) { // still the foo from above if (foo.hasOwnProperty(i)) {
+    // still the foo from above
+    for(var i in foo) {
+        if (foo.hasOwnProperty(i)) {
             console.log(i);
         }
     }

-This version is the only correct one, it will **only** print out `moo`.
-If you don't use  `hasOwnProperty`, your code is prone to errors when the native prototypes - for example, `Object.prototype`, have been extended.
+This version is the only correct one to use.
+Due to the use of `hasOwnPropery` it will **only** print out `moo`.
+When `hasOwnProperty` is left out, the code is prone to errors when the native prototypes - for example `Object.prototype` - have been extended.

-One widely used Framework which does this is [**Prototype.js**][1].
-If your code ever ends up on a site which includes that Framework, and it does **not** use `hasOwnProperty`, it is basically **guaranteed** to break.
+One widely used framework which does this is [**Prototype.js**][1].
+In case code ends up being used together with this framework and this code does **not** use `hasOwnProperty`, it is basically **guaranteed** to break.

-### Best Practices
+### Best practices

-Always use `hasOwnProperty`.
-Never make any assumptions on the built in prototypes being extended or not.
+It's recommended to always use `hasOwnProperty`, never should any assumptions be made about the environment code is running in or whether the built in prototypes have been extended or not.

  [1]: http://www.prototypejs.org/